 This multi-layered method also makes it possible to point out the relationship between satisfaction, speed of goal achievement, as well as the frontend and backend layers.

 User Journey visualization method – Journey Map UX Design

-The User Journey Map is usually represented by a linear graphic, indicating, explaining, and describing various dimensions, and aspects of the actions taken as well as their results.
+The User Journey Map is usually represented by a linear graphic, indicating, explaining, and describing various dimensions and aspects of the actions taken as well as their results.

 It is created in many variants, but in most cases, it is a modification of the basic model, consisting of 5 elements.

-The top layer includes a clearly defined user, a scenario of his journey, and goals he intends to achieve.
+The top layer includes a clearly defined user, a scenario of his journey, and the goals he intends to achieve.